Zibsun/leands/docs/prioritization.md

 ## Where to Begin?

 The backlog is full of fascinating product hypotheses.
 Which one should you pick?
-The most profitable, of course.
+The most valuable, of course.
 But how can you decide which is the most lucrative?

 What about asking the business team?